 Minimizes Serious Falls

-This figure measures the percentage of long-term residents who suffered a fall which caused severe injury.
-Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be an indication of lower quality nursing care.
+This figure is an indication of the percent of long-term stay patients which had falls which caused severe injury.
+Falls can happen for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower levels of patient supervision.

 Minimizes Urinary Tract Infections